templeofeiriu/templeofeiriu.github.io/static/src/content/blog/workshops.md

 Contact
 -------

-To find out more information about weddings, ceremonies or teachings at Temple of Éiriú - Celtic Traditions, or if you would like to become a member, and receive our newsletter, please contact us today @ [templeeiriu@gmail.com](mailto://templeeiriu@gmail.com)
+To find out more information about weddings, ceremonies or teachings at Temple of Éiriú - Celtic Traditions, or if you would like to become a member, and receive our newsletter, please contact us today @ [templeeiriu@gmail.com](mailto://templeeiriu@gmail.com)  or [via online form](/contact-us)